opnfv/yardstick/docs/testing/user/userguide/01-introduction.rst

 * Chapter :doc:`04-installation` provides instructions to install *Yardstick*.

+* Chapter :doc:`05-operation` provides information on how to use *Yardstick* to run and create testcases.

 * Chapter :doc:`06-yardstick-plugin` provides information on how to integrate other OPNFV testing projects into *Yardstick*.